LaunchCodeEducation/intro-to-programming-csharp/src/chapters/how-to-write-code/next-steps.rst

 #.
 Take advantage of the resources at your disposal---your instructor, TAs, and
    classmates are here to help.
 #.
-Complete all of the course work and practice tasks.
+Complete all of the coursework and practice tasks.
 To learn how to code, you
    need to code.
 #.
 Ask and answer questions.
 #.
 Recognize that making mistakes is part of the learning process.